Resources

 August 2018 | If God is Good by Randy Alcorn

 Alcorn addresses the issue of suffering as a theologian, pastor, and fellow-sufferer.
 This lengthy volume skillfully combines satisfying answers and practical application to help us process the pain of life in a broken world.
-The format of the book makes it easy to use as a reference tool to look up certain topics for those who may not want to read straight through it.

 July 2018 | The Hiding Place by Corrie ten Boom